tmobile/magentaA11y/_checklist-web/checkbox.md

 ### Don't put interactive elements inside the label

 Even though this is valid HTML, it creates unpredictable results with screenreaders.
-A more reliable method os to put the link outside the label and reference it with `aria-describedby="hint-id"`
+A (currently) reliable method is to keep interactive elements outside the label and reference it with `aria-describedby="hint-id"`

 {% highlight html %}
 {% include /examples/input-checkbox-legal.html %}